Sustainability

 We’re dedicated to sourcing and utilizing the highest quality sustainable materials.
 This process is extremely time-intensive with considerable amounts of research and user-testing for durability and quality to ensure we’re offering our customers the highest quality products that are built to last.
 No element of our product is forgotten when sourcing eco-friendly material options.
 We’re not only improving upon and assessing the body and lining materials of our existing and future products, we’re looking at all aspects of our product design because every small detail counts.

-We are excited to launch our first vegan leather alternative in 2022 which is made from a high-quality 100% plant-based material.
-We hope to continue incorporating additional sustainable materials made from plant-based fibers.
+We launched our first vegan leather alternative in 2022, which is made from a high-quality 100% plant-based material.
+We continue to source additional sustainable materials made from plant-based fibers.

 In 2020 we launched new products made from 37.4% recycled nylon.
-This recycled nylon is created using post-consumer and discarded nylon.
-Our goal is to eventually transition to using 100% recycled nylon.
+In 2022, we transitioned to production with 100% recycled nylon, created using post-consumer and discarded nylon.

 Recycled Poly is a technical fabric made from plastic bottles.
 On average, each bag in our Recycled Poly Collection saves 31 plastic bottles from entering our landfills.
-We’ve diverted over 3.7 million plastic bottles from landfills to date utilizing recycled poly.
+We have diverted over 3.6 million plastic bottles since 2021.
+In reality, we have diverted more than this since we used this recycled material in years prior, but we did not track savings.

 Sustainable Packaging

 In the manufacturing and shipping of any consumer goods, there’s a lot of unnecessary waste from bubble wrap, protective coverings, and even hang tags.
-So in 2019, we started a full-scale packaging audit to reevaluate what is truly essential in our production process, limiting waste and moving towards recycled and/or biodegradable materials.
+So in 2019, we started a full-scale packaging audit to reevaluate what is truly essential in our production process, limiting waste and moving towards recycled and recyclable materials.
+One change we are especially proud of that impacts the sustainability of every unit we ship is the transition to certified recycled and recyclable plastic packaging.
 We take into account an array of aspects from the design to the materials, and we’re constantly striving to eliminate as much unnecessary waste as possible while ensuring our products make their way to you in pristine condition.
-We have made some major strides recently, from custom designing a new shipping box for our best-selling Catalina collection to removing all foam in our wallets, and eliminating non-eco-friendly plastic coverings on almost all of our zipper pulls.
-We’re even working on small details like an eco-friendly string for our dust bags, and a soy-based ink for our hangtags.
+We have made some major strides recently, from custom designing a new shipping box for some of our best-selling collections to removing all foam packaging in our wallets, and where possible, eliminating plastic coverings on our hardware.
+We have transitioned to 100% recycled dust bags and hang tags—we even improved on the small details such as using recycled string and soy-based ink for our hang tags.

 Continuous Improvement